fastrgv/hbox/README.md

 ## Algorithm Used

-A multiple-heuristic A* search, done in **reverse**, with six distinct priority measures used in a round-robin sequence [like "Festival"].
+A multiple-heuristic A-star search, done in **reverse**, with six distinct priority measures used in a round-robin sequence [like "Festival"].
 The Hungarian Algorithm is used to match boxes with goals and generates an estimate of the number of future box moves to solution, called "HunEst".

 An article by Frank Takes shows advantages to working from a solved position backwards to the start position.
 This prevents box-deadlocks from taking up space in the search tree.
 Thusly, the formidable issue of deadlock avoidance is completely ignored.
 Likewise, the tricky issue of goal-packing-order is sidestepped, as well.